Why Don't You Play in Hell?: Plot

-10 years pass and their mission seems to have failed.
-The Fuck Bombers film club was abandoned and the projectionist has died.
-Sasaki feeling hopeless and depressed about having not made a successful movie, abandons his friends.
+Ten years pass and their mission seems to have failed: the Fuck Bombers film club has not made a memorable film and the projectionist has died.
+Sasaki, feeling hopeless and depressed about having not made a successful movie, abandons his friends.
 Meanwhile, the war between Muto's yakuza and Ikegami's yakuza has continued.
-Mitsuko, now an actress, has run away from her current project, a film whose production began to impress Muto's wife, who is about to be released from prison.
-While being chased, Mitsuko hides in a phone booth and finds Koji, who has been in love with her since he saw her commercial on TV as a child.
-She hires him to be her "lover" for a day and drags him along into her violent adventures.
-Muto is informed by the director of Mitsuko's movie that they cannot wait for her any longer, and they hire a replacement actress.
-Desperate, Muto rents his own film equipment and builds a set with his subordinates.
+Mitsuko, now an actress, has run away from her current project, a film whose production impressed Muto's wife (Mitsuko's mother), who is about to be released from prison; she has always wanted her daughter to become a famous actress, while Mitsuko has been feeling that her roles have been beneath her and wants to quit the business.
+While being chased, Mitsuko hides in a phone booth and runs into Koji, who has been in love with her since he saw her commercial on TV as a child.
+Mitsuko doesn't know him, but she hires him to be her "lover" for a day to help hide her, and drags him along into her violent adventures.

+Muto is informed by the director of Mitsuko's movie that they cannot wait for her any longer, and that they have hired a replacement actress.
+In the meantime, Muto's men capture Mitsuko and Koji.
+Muto, convinced that Koji is the man Mitsuko ran away from the set with, tries to kill Koji.
+Mitsuko convinces her father to spare Koji by telling him that Koji is a movie director and the only director who could film her properly.
+Muto decides to use Koji to make his own movie for his wife, starring his daughter.
+Muto rents his own film equipment and builds a set with his subordinates.
 One of them suggests that, to kill two birds with one stone, the film could be built around their inevitable confrontation with Ikegami.

-When Muto's men find Mitsuko, they mistakenly think that Koji convinced her to escape and that he is her boyfriend.
-They beat him up and bring him in front of the boss, but Mitsuko saves him by saying that he is a director and that he can be useful.
-Koji escapes and finds himself in front of the shrine where he begins vomiting so profusely that it reveals the prayer left by the Fuck Bombers.
-Koji and Mitsuko decide to contact Hirata and, while giving him few details about the project, Hirata immediately agrees as soon as they say they have the money and the 35mm film.
-Hirata rekindles his friendship with Sasaki and meets the rest of Muto's yakuza, who have now become a semi-professional crew.
-Hirata convinces Ikegami, who is lost in an irrational love for Mitsuko, to approve this cinematic operation.
-Ikegami, remembering when he met the Fuck Bombers 10 years ago, accepts the offer.
+Koji, feeling overwhelmed by the impossible task before him, escapes.
+He finds himself in front of the same shrine used by the Fuck Bombers ten years ago, where he is captured again by the yakuza.
+This causes him to vomit so profusely that it reveals the prayer left and signed by Hirata.
+Koji and Mitsuko decide to find Hirata to help Koji direct the movie.
+Though they give Koji and his two camera people (the other original Fuck Bombers) few details about the project, Hirata immediately agrees to direct when he learns they have money and 35mm film.
+Hirata rekindles his friendship with Sasaki and meets the rest of Muto's yakuza, who have now become a semi-professional movie crew.
+Hirata also convinces Ikegami, who is lost in an irrational love for Mitsuko, to collaborate with this cinematic operation.
+Ikegami, still entranced by Mitsuko and remembering when he met the Fuck Bombers 10 years ago, accepts the offer.
 Hirata insists, for dramatic purposes, that all men are armed only with katanas.